-U.S. Navy overseas installations are required to meet or exceed the National Primary Drinking Water regulations promulgated under the Safe Drinking Water Act of 1974, adopted in Commander, Navy Installations Command (CNIC) Manual 5090 Series to ensure safe drinking water.
+U.S. Navy overseas installations are required to meet or exceed the National Primary Drinking Water regulations promulgated under the Safe Drinking Water Act of 1974, adopted in Commander, Navy

+Installations Command (CNIC) Manual 5090 Series to ensure safe drinking water.
 CNFK HQ Busan is also required to meet all criteria established in the Korea Environmental Governing Standards (KEGS) to protect the quality of drinking water at the U.S. installations.

 The Installation Commanding Officer has established an Installation Water Quality Board (IWQB) tasked with ensuring there is a reliable supply of drinking water for all persons using CNFK HQ Busan facilities.
 IWQB is currently taking steps to meet all requirements of the Navy's Overseas Drinking Water (ODW) program.
-The Regional Water Quality Board (RWQB) granted CNFK HQ Busan a Full Certificate to Operate on 19 Mar 2021.
+The Regional Water Quality Board (RWQB) granted CNFK HQ Busan a Conditional Certificate To Operate (CTO) for its water system.
+CNFK HQ Busan is expected to receive a Full CTO when a significant deficiency identified from the 2023 Sanitary Survey are corrected.
+All deficiencies have either been corrected or are in the process of implementing corrective actions.